-At Synthace, our platform, Antha, is being built to automate the generation of a rich set of data and metadata and in the process provides a high level of traceability and context for every experimental workflow.
-This allows Antha to standardize and automate the data journey across these workflows and produce data sets that can be pipelined into the wider informatics and analytics ecosystem.
+At Synthace, our platform is being built to automate the generation of a rich set of data and metadata and in the process provides a high level of traceability and context for every experimental workflow.
+This allows the Synthace platform to standardize and automate the data journey across these workflows and produce data sets that can be pipelined into the wider informatics and analytics ecosystem.

 As part of our roadmap, we are continuously monitoring best practices, such as the FAIR principles, and identifying areas where we can strengthen our approach to improving the data quality of our customers.
 Here are some of the ways that we currently align with the FAIR principles:

-Accessible: Customers are able to access experimental data and metadata by its simulation/execution ID through the Antha interface which is provided over a standardized communications protocol.
+Accessible: Customers are able to access experimental data and metadata by its simulation/execution ID through the Synthace interface which is provided over a standardized communications protocol.

-Interoperable: Antha data and metadata follows an implicit internal ontology to ensure consistency within the platform.
-Synthace is committed to provide Antha data and metadata in industry-standard formats required to make that data shareable and accessible and to adopt industry standard ontologies as they emerge.
+Interoperable: Synthace data and metadata follows an implicit internal ontology to ensure consistency within the platform.
+Synthace is committed to provide data and metadata in industry-standard formats required to make that data shareable and accessible and to adopt industry standard ontologies as they emerge.

 Reusable: For each run, information is stored on when and how the run was performed in order to maintain detailed provenance.
-All run data and metadata for an experiment in Antha is stored with a rich collection of attributes.
+All run data and metadata for an experiment in the Synthace platform are stored with a rich collection of attributes.